escalier-lang/escalier-next/docs/rfcs/0003-function-overloading.md

   is the one that will be called.
 - They must be declared using function declarations.
 Declaring overloads using variable declarations will not be allowed.
+- Generic functions will not be allowed as overloads.
+This restriction may be relaxed in the future, but I'm worried it will complicate code generation and I'd like to avoid those complications for the time being.

 ## Subtyping